 The MQ complex is free to enter and wander around, but each institution within the MQ has its own opening hours and ticket options.

-- Don’t ever expect much to happen before 10am.
+- Don’t expect much to happen before 10am.
 However, with all those cafes and restaurants, you can enjoy a breakfast coffee while you wait for your museum to open

 - In the warmer months, open-air bars appear in the main courtyard and the evenings see the MQ turn into a scene of relaxed revelry.
 The colourful temporary courtyard furniture has become an iconic image of summer in Vienna